bipolarbridges/companion-app/.github/pull_request_template.md

 *Include any content which demonstrates new functionality, such as screenshots (for frontend features), links to staging, results of benchmarks.*

 ## Testing
 *How the changes are tested, if applicable.
-Should be 'None', or a non-empty subset of $\{$'Manual', 'Automated'$\}$.
+Should be 'None', or a non-empty subset of { 'Manual', 'Automated' }.
 For instance, if the code has unit-tests in Jest but requires some manual testing for integration, you might put 'Automated, Manual'.*